 In order to overcome thousands of years of male-dominated hierarchical power structures, our democratic process will initially lack gender equity.

-We are strongly encouraging World Citizens to prioritise asking women, or people who identify as women who are taking action on the front-line of global challenges to be the first to propose global policies.
+We are strongly encouraging Earth Citizens to prioritise asking women, or people who identify as women who are taking action on the front-line of global challenges to be the first to propose global policies.

 How will the Global Policies be Chosen?